Shunyang2018/plot_msms_accurate/README.md

 Make sure the qceims.res file is exsit.

-Run the executable file plotms.
+Run the executable file plotms_accurate.

 ## Output
 All the formula will be in the formula.txt